jinghuazhao/Caprion/peptide_progs/README.md

 utils.sh
 ```

-Prerequistes for a Manhattan/peptide association plot are
+The crux search is experimental and along with ongoing effort on visualization.
+Specfically, prerequistes for a Manhattan/peptide association plot are

 - a call to `bgz()` (in `utils.sh` for protein) for a indexed and compressed DR-filtered data.
 - for step 3.2, `ceuadmin/ensembl-vep/111-icelake` now is the default since partition `icelake-himem` is used instead of `cclake` (CentOS 7) which has `ceuadmin/ensembl-vep/104`.